Skip to main content

 Start in October

 Every week you wait into November, the entry pool grows.
 By December the same competition has 10x more entries.
 October entries have meaningfully better odds.
+Block one Sunday evening in early October to set up your Christmas tracker, subscribe to retailer newsletters, and buy your postcard stack for postal entries.

 Focus on advent giveaways with daily entries

 Advent-style competitions with separate daily draws give you 24 separate chances to win.
 Set a phone reminder for 9am each day in December and bulk-enter for 10 minutes.
+Use Sweepzy's deadline reminders to never miss a daily window — the reminder system was built specifically for this kind of recurring routine.

 Hunt for premium spirit / wine giveaways

 The age-gate (18+ verified) on alcohol giveaways filters out a meaningful chunk of casual compers.
 Same prize value, dramatically better odds.
+Whisky advent calendars are particularly under-entered — a £300 calendar giveaway might pull a quarter of the entries a £100 beauty calendar attracts.

 Watch for Christmas postal-entry routes